CBD FREQUENTLY ASKED QUESTIONS

 WHAT IS CBD?

 Cannabidiol, also known as CBD, is one of over 60+ naturally occurring cannabinoid compounds found in Cannabis, an annual herbaceous flowering plant.
 CBD oil is derived from an organic substance formed in the plant’s secretions.
 Both marijuana and hemp are forms of cannabis.
 However, cannabis does not mean marijuana.
 Cannabis is the genus name and general umbrella term, under which all forms of marijuana and hemp fall.
 Until recently, delta-9 tetrahydrocannabinol, or THC, was the most well-known and studied cannabinoid due to its abundance in marijuana.
 However, as the second most prevalent cannabinoid in marijuana and the top non-psychoactive cannabinoid found in hemp, CBD has been gaining momentum in the scientific community and media.
-Unlike THC, CBD does not cause any feeling of “high,” which contributes to its legalization across the United States.
+Unlike THC, CBD does not cause any feeling of “high".
 Our CBD products and extracts are derived from hemp (not marijuana), and can also be referred to as CBD-rich hemp oil, hemp-derived CBD oil, CBD-rich cannabis oil, or plainly “hemp extracts,” since they typically contain more than just CBD.
 However, CBD oil is different from hemp seed oil and organic hemp oil, as these are derived from hemp seeds (not the resin) and do not contain cannabidiol.
 All of CBD Nutritional's high-CBD hemp crops are grown legally in Colorado, and all products are rigorously tested for safety, quality, and cannabinoid content.

 HOW DOES CBD WORK?